Skip to Content

 The Mayan culture has always had a deep understanding and respect for bees.
 Nowadays, bee awareness is spreading as they play such a vital role in our ecosystem.
 Plus, their sweet honey is not only a tasty treat but carries substantial medicinal properties that the Maya people used to help with the treatment of diseases and infections.

 The Xkopek Beekeeping Park is where you can see these tiny little creatures at work.
-It’s a short 5 min drive from central Valladolid.
+It’s a short 5-minute drive from central Valladolid.

 This unique place is buzzing with several species of native bees.
 During this bee tour, you begin by descending a staircase into a stunning dry cenote.
 Here you’ll see bees in their natural environment and get a close-up look through viewing boxes to see the inside of the hives.

 Your guide is a passionate and knowledgeable Mayan beekeeper who will tell you all about honey production and facts about the bees – including that these bees don’t sting.
 Good to know!
-At one point, your guide will even open a beehive so you can peek in!
+At one point, your guide will even open a beehive, so you can get an up-close-and-personal glimpse into life as a bee.

-The tour is under $15 USD and lasts for about 1.5 hours.
+The tour is under $17 USD and lasts for about 1.5 hours.
 It also includes lunch!
+You can book it easily online here!

 8. Zoologico Valladolid